Jesnn123/vibe/SPECIFICATION.md

 ## Overview

-VIBE (Values In Bracket Expression) is a hierarchical configuration file format designed for human readability and fast machine parsing.
-It combines the visual clarity of structured formats with the simplicity of minimal syntax, making it ideal for configuration files, data serialization, and human-editable structured data.
+VIBE (Values In Bracket Expression) is a hierarchical configuration file format designed to optimize both human readability and machine parsing performance.
+It combines the visual clarity of bracket-delimited structures with minimal syntax overhead, making it ideal for configuration files, data serialization, and human-editable structured data.

-Like its namesake, VIBE aims to create good vibes in your development workflow by eliminating the frustration of complex configuration formats.
-No more YAML indentation nightmares or JSON comma catastrophes - just smooth, readable config that flows naturally.
+VIBE addresses common pain points in existing configuration formats: it eliminates YAML's indentation sensitivity, removes JSON's syntactic overhead (trailing commas, excessive quotes), and provides clearer visual hierarchy than INI files while maintaining simplicity.

-VIBE is designed to be:
+### Core Principles

-- **Readable**: Structure is immediately apparent from visual inspection (good vibes at first sight)
+- **Readable**: Structure is immediately apparent through visual inspection, with clear delimiters and minimal noise
-- **Writable**: Easy to create and modify by hand (maintains the creative flow)
+- **Writable**: Simple syntax rules make hand-editing natural and error-resistant
-- **Parseable**: Single-pass parsing with deterministic grammar (keeps the parsing vibe chill)
+- **Parseable**: Deterministic LL(1) grammar enables single-pass parsing with O(n) complexity
-- **Unambiguous**: Only one correct way to represent any data structure (no mixed signals)
+- **Unambiguous**: Each data structure has exactly one canonical representation
-- **Efficient**: Minimal memory overhead and fast parsing (performance vibes only)
+- **Efficient**: Minimal memory overhead during parsing and low implementation complexity

 ## Design Goals

 ### 1. Visual Hierarchy
-The structure of the data should be instantly recognizable through visual inspection alone.
-Nested objects use braces `{}` that create clear visual boundaries, while arrays use brackets `[]` for easy identification.
-It's like having your data wear its heart on its sleeve - the structure just vibes with you.
+The structure of data should be instantly recognizable through visual inspection alone.
+Nested objects use braces `{}` that create clear visual boundaries, while arrays use brackets `[]` for unambiguous collection identification.
+This bracket-based syntax provides immediate structural context without requiring counting indentation levels or tracking implicit scope.

 ### 2. Minimal Syntax
-VIBE uses exactly 5 token types, making it one of the simplest structured formats to learn and implement.
-No commas, semicolons, or complex punctuation rules.
-We keep it simple because complicated syntax kills the vibe.
+VIBE uses exactly 6 core token types (identifiers, strings, numbers, booleans, braces, brackets), making it one of the simplest structured formats to learn and implement.
+The absence of mandatory commas, semicolons, or colons reduces syntactic noise and simplifies both human editing and parser implementation.

 ### 3. Unambiguous Grammar
-There is exactly one canonical way to represent any data structure in VIBE.
-This eliminates formatting debates and ensures consistent machine generation.
-No more "Is this the right way?" anxiety - VIBE's got your back.
+Each data structure has exactly one canonical representation in VIBE.
+This eliminates formatting debates, ensures consistent machine generation, and enables reliable diffing and version control.
+The deterministic grammar means there are no edge cases or surprising interpretations.

 ### 4. Fast Parsing
-Single-pass, O(n) parsing with a simple state machine.
-No backtracking, lookahead, or complex grammar rules that slow down parsing.
-Speed is part of the vibe - nobody likes waiting around.
+The grammar enables single-pass, O(n) parsing using a simple state machine.
+No backtracking, unbounded lookahead, or complex grammar rules are required.
+This design choice ensures predictable performance characteristics and low memory overhead, making VIBE suitable for resource-constrained environments.

 ### 5. Type Safety
-Clear, deterministic type inference rules ensure that values are consistently interpreted across different implementations.
-Types just work naturally, like they're meant to be.
+Clear, deterministic type inference rules ensure that values are consistently interpreted across all implementations.
+Numbers, booleans, and strings are unambiguously distinguished through syntax, eliminating the need for explicit type annotations while maintaining type safety.

 ### 6. Human-Friendly
-Optimized for human reading and writing, with meaningful error messages and forgiving whitespace rules.
-VIBE doesn't judge your spacing choices - it just goes with the flow.
+The syntax is optimized for human reading and writing.
+Whitespace is non-significant (except as token separation), comments are allowed anywhere, and unquoted strings reduce visual clutter for simple values.
+Error messages should provide clear context and actionable guidance for resolution.

 ## Grammar